-The ViewSonic XG2405 offers great image quality and performance for the price as well as excellent design and plenty of additional features.
-It’s one of the best monitors you can get for gaming under $200.
+The ViewSonic XG2405 offers great image quality and performance, as well as an excellent design and plenty of additional features.
+However, its price could be lower.

-The ViewSonic XG2405 is yet another 24″ 1080p 144Hz gaming monitor based on PANDA’s IPS panel which delivers accurate colors, wide viewing angles, and good response time performance at an affordable price!
+The ViewSonic XG2405 is yet another 24″ 1080p 144Hz gaming monitor based on an IPS panel that delivers accurate colors, wide viewing angles and good response time performance at an affordable price!

 If you have an entry-level graphics card, you’ll definitely want to stick with 1080p resolution for gaming in order to get the smoothest performance.